Treaty ahoy! UN states agree 'historic' deal to protect high seas | Business

-- For more financial news, go to the News24 Business front page.
+- For climate change news and analysis, go to News24 Climate Future.

 UN member states finally agreed Saturday, following years of talks, to a text on the first international treaty to protect the high seas, a fragile and vital treasure that covers nearly half the planet.